Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 - It first checks if the username already exists in the in-memory dataStore.
 If it does, a danger flash message is set and the user is redirected back to the registration page.

-- If the username is new, the password is securely hashed using Argon2 before storing it.
+- If the username is new, the password is securely hashed using Argon2 `await argon2.hash(password)` before storing it.
 This ensures we never save plain-text passwords, making the system safer if data leaks.

 - The new user is saved into fastify.dataStore.users, with their hashed password and a placeholder for their avatar.